crystallabs/event_handler/README.md

 1. Defining events
 1. Emitting events
-1. Adding handlers for the emitted events
+1.  handlers for emitted events

 Each handler can run synchronously or asynchronously, run one or more times, and be added at the beginning or end of queue, or into a specific position.